spiran16/spiran16/README.md

 # Hi, I'm Saifa Pirani
 PhD Student, University of North Carolina at Chapel Hill Department of Psychology and Neuroscience
+\
+The publicly available repositories: Simulations and Example-Assignments contain examples of R code.

 <!---